emnify/product-docs/docs/portal/sims-and-devices/sim-inventory.md

 ## SIM states

 A SIM can transition through five states during its lifecycle: **Issued**, **Activated**, **Suspended**, **Factory Test**, and **Deleted**.
-These states are sometimes referred to as the [SIM status](/glossary#sim-status).
+These states are sometimes referred to as the SIM status.

 :::info
-Learn more about each SIM state and what they mean in the [SIM lifecycle management](/services/sim-lifecycle-management) overview.
+For more information about each SIM state, see [SIM lifecycle management](/services/sim-lifecycle-management).
 :::

 ## Manage SIMs